Access online resources to learn, research or have fun!

 Complete access to all sections of the Ancestry Library Edition is only available from within our libraries on the public computers.
 You may need to book a one-hour session in advance.

 Includes online genealogical resources developed by The Church of Jesus Christ of Latter-Day Saints.
 The most well-known is the International Genealogical Index (IGI) which contains millions of entries (mainly baptisms and marriages) often transcribed from the church parish registers of various denominations in North America, the British Isles and Finland.
 Records span the years from 1500 to 1900.
 Individuals have also submitted entries.
 Inaccuracies are possible so the index information should be checked against the original source.
+You will need to create a free FamilySearch account in order to search the database and view results.

 Provides search access to the Civil Registration Index of Births, Marriages and Deaths for England and Wales.
 FreeBMD is a volunteer project to transcribe the index for the period 1837-1983.
 Good coverage from 1837 until around 1963 with some years after this time still not 100% complete.
 For more details, visit the site's information pages and view the coverage charts for the years and registration events which interest you.